meshplay/meshplay/docs/_models/nats-operator.md

 featureList: [
   "With true multi-tenancy, securely isolate message topics", "Bring your own NATS server",
-  "Meshery Broker with NATS inside"
+  "Meshplay Broker with NATS inside"
 ]
 howItWorks: "Collaborative Infrastructure as Design"
 howItWorksDetails: "Collaboratively manage infrastructure with your coworkers synchronously sharing the same designs."